andrewhavens/mad_chatter/README.md

 # Mad Chatter

 Mad Chatter is a fun, easy to customize chat server.
 It's written in Ruby and utilizes HTML 5 Web Sockets for fast communication.

-It also has support for Markdown.
+The goal of Mad Chatter is to basically become an open-source version of [Campfire](http://campfirenow.com/), [HipChat](https://www.hipchat.com), or [FlowDock](https://www.flowdock.com).
+Or at least use those as inspiration.

 ## Getting Started